The Voice (Australian TV series) season 14

 The fourteenth season of The Voice Australia began airing on 10 August 2025.
 On 28 January 2025, it was revealed on the show's social media that only Kate Miller-Heidke would return as a coach from the previous season for the fourteenth season.
 At the same time, it was announced that former coach Ronan Keating would return after an eight-season hiatus, replacing Adam Lambert.
 Melanie C and Richard Marx were announced to debut as coaches, replacing LeAnn Rimes, and Guy Sebastian, respectively.

 Similar to the previous four seasons, the finale was pre-recorded and the winner was determined by a viewer poll.
 Alyssa Delpopolo was declared the winner, marking Kate Miller-Heidke's first win as a coach.
-She became the first artist that was not scheduled to audition in the blind auditions to win a season of a major singing conpetition anywhere in the world (Miller-Heidke invited her to audition after hearing her sing in the audience).
+She became the second artist that was not scheduled to audition in the audition round to win a season of a major singing competition anywhere in the world after Laine Hardy in American Idol season 17 in 2019 (Miller-Heidke invited her to audition after hearing her sing in the audience).
 Delpopolo also became the first stolen artist to win in the show's history (Miller-Heidke stole her in the battles from Ronan Keating's team).
 Additionally, she became the fourth winning artist that had a coach blocked during their blind audition, after Bella Taylor Smith, Lachie Gill, and Reuben De Melo in the tenth, eleventh, and previous season, respectively, the second artist to be subject to an ultimate block after De Melo, and the first target to be stolen and later win the competition.